 One of the most inspiring and empowering time for women worldwide was when we fought for the right to be heard.
 Putting lives on the line, as was the case for the Suffragists, or leading community rallies and risking jail, as the Suffragettes, there was no stopping the inevitable.
 Women would win the right to vote.
-If it happened in modern times, instead of 1918, the party bus rentals would be going nuts.
+Luckily there are some great employers out there like my good friend Paul Maddalena who support even opportunity for everyone.

 I’m often touted by friends for not being realistic enough for the topic I spend so much time supporting, but I believe, even with all the horrors, many women endure, that women can and will unite to free themselves.
 It may take many more years – I’m not a prophet, but I know the strength of female energy.
 We carry life and give birth.

 I don’t see those who are being suppressed remaining in those shackles for the remainder of history.
 There are relatively recent times in history that can still inspire and help us recall the impact women have when united in a cause.